imiraoui/NYC-Restaurant-Analysis/README.md

 We standardize the variable related to the size of the chain and the number of reviews.

 For the model, we keep the variables relating to the inspection count, the chain size, the type of cuisine, the price point, the neighborhood and whether the restaurant is open overnight.

+We set 1 to refer to the restaurant not being graded A and 0 for restaurants graded A.

 ### A Logistic Regression Does Not Improve the Model Much